gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 If using PATs, you should follow below steps:

-+ acquire a PATs, refer to
++ acquire a PAT, refer to

 	+ [Creating a personal access token (PATs)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 	remember to keep this token's value carefully since it is only visible for the first time generated.
-+ encrypt the PATs by inputting command
++ encrypt the PAT by inputting the command
 {% highlight shell %}
 travis encrypt -r <user name>/<repo name> GH_TOKEN= "value of PATs"
 {% endhighlight %}

-This will output a string looking something like:
+This will output a string looking something like this:
 {% highlight shell %}
 secure: ".... encrypted data ...."
 {% endhighlight %}